 - Further your professional development through groups and connections.
 Joining groups and displaying the group badges on your profile are perfect ways to show your desire to connect to people with whom you have something in common as well as to find out what’s trending in your field.

 - Sign up for a LinkedIn account on linkedin.com.
 All you need is an email address.

 - LinkedIn will prompt you to import your contacts.
 We suggest that you skip this step.
-If you do import your contacts, LinkedIn will send a generic message to every one of your email contacts.
 Be selective in those you connect with and customize your message.

 - To increase the professional results that appear when people type your name into a search engine, claim a unique URL for your profile.
 If possible, change this to your name.
 You can include this on your resume or business cards.

 - We suggest setting your LinkedIn profile to “public” so that others can search for you.
 You can also select who can see your activity feed, what others see when you’ve viewed their profile, who can see your connections, and how much of your profile others can see.

 After you sign up for an account, you will want to create an effective and engaging LinkedIn profile.
 Check out the tips below.
 For more in-depth advice, check out our advice on building a LinkedIn profile.

 - Choose an appropriate photo.
 Select a professional, high-quality headshot of you alone.

 - Establish an eye-catching headline.
 This should be who you are in just a few words.